GiulianoSpaghetti/WearDateFrom/README.md

 # WearDateFrom
-The datefrom for android wear
+The datefrom for android wear.
+It's internazionalizated in english, italian, etusche, portuguese an spanish and save preferences.

 # Bibliografia